GuilleGorines/PikaVirus/README.md

 ## Tutorial
 ### Downloading
 PikaVirus requires a big database.
-A huge one in fact.
-However, we provide you with the script `Download_assembly.py`.
+A **huge** one in fact.
+However, thats why we have the [`Download_assembly.py`]() script.
 This script will download all the viral, fungal or bacterial databases available in RefSeq, GenBank or both.

+### Untrusted assemblies
 While testing, we have come across some assemblies that did not gather the necessary requirements for the optimal functioning of PikaVirus.
 Here is a list of all of them so far, and the reasons we have tagged them as excludable.
 |Assembly|Reason for exclusion|
 |---|---|
 | [GCA_006449155.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_006449155.1/) | Assembly too short (20 pb)|